Diversity, equity, inclusion and belonging

 contributions are valued.

-Belonging is the feeling individuals, particularly those from historically underrepresented groups who have experienced exclusion in the past, have in places that have intentionally actionized
+Belonging is the feeling that individuals, particularly those from historically underrepresented groups that have experienced exclusion in the past, have in places that have intentionally actionized diversity, equity and inclusion to create a culture that supports the feeling of security,

-acceptance, and value.
+acceptance and value.

 Understanding of Diversity